Ted DiBiase Jr.: Million Dollar Champion (2010–2011)

 After WrestleMania, DiBiase debuted a new gimmick of an arrogant millionaire, similar to his father's old gimmick.
 On the April 5 episode of Raw, DiBiase was given possession of the Million Dollar Championship and access to a trust fund by his father.
 DiBiase then began looking for a "Virgil", a manservant like his father used to have.
 He offered the position to R-Truth, who refused, provoking a feud between the two.
 On the May 17 episode of Raw, DiBiase revealed his "Virgil"—the original Virgil who had worked for his father.
-In his first singles pay-per-view match at Over the Limit, DiBiase was defeated by R-Truth.
+In his first singles pay-per-view match at Over the Limit on May 23, DiBiase was defeated by R-Truth.
 During the match, DiBiase suffered a concussion, but was able to appear on Raw the following night.
 On the June 21 episode of Raw, DiBiase fired Virgil in favor of the managerial services of his on-screen girlfriend Maryse.
-In September 2010, DiBiase entered in a feud with Goldust over the Million Dollar Championship, after Goldust stole the title from him.
+In September, DiBiase entered in a feud with Goldust over the Million Dollar Championship, after Goldust stole the title from him.
 On the November 15 episode of Raw, Goldust returned the Million Dollar Championship belt to DiBiase Sr., who then offered to give it back to his son, but he refused the offer, proclaiming that he was interested in another belt.
-Later in the night DiBiase attacked WWE United States Champion Daniel Bryan, setting up a match at Survivor Series for the championship, in which he was unsuccessful.
+Later in the night DiBiase attacked WWE United States Champion Daniel Bryan, setting up a match at Survivor Series on November 21 for the championship, in which he was unsuccessful.
 DiBiase was a Pro for the fourth season of NXT, in which he and Maryse mentored Brodus Clay.
 On the January 25, 2011, episode of NXT, Clay traded DiBiase for Alberto Del Rio as his Pro.

 As part of the 2011 supplemental draft on April 26, DiBiase was drafted to the SmackDown brand.
 In his first match on SmackDown, DiBiase lost to his former tag team partner Cody Rhodes.
 The following week, DiBiase was accompanied to the ring by Rhodes.
 On the June 3 episode of SmackDown, DiBiase lost to former rival, Daniel Bryan via submission.
 After the match, Rhodes and DiBiase attacked Bryan, but were stopped by Sin Cara.
 On the July 8 episode of SmackDown, DiBiase teamed with Rhodes in a winning effort against the team of Bryan and Ezekiel Jackson.
 After DiBiase lost a match against Randy Orton on the August 26 episode of SmackDown, Rhodes attacked him, ending their association.